 I know this is a trivial example and you're probably thinking about all those times when you really did "get it wrong."

-But I don’t know that there’s an order of magnitude when it comes to mistakes, other than what we make them up to be.
+But there isn’t an order of magnitude when it comes to mistakes, other than what we make them up to be.

 ...especially if there's a chance that what's in front of us is even more exciting than what's behind.